 - 64% say that seeing a video makes them more likely to buy (Forbes).

-Here are a few examples to shed light on how you can build video content that helps consumers better understand what you have to offer while also ensuring a satisfying experience:
+Here are a few examples to shed light on how you can build video content that helps consumers better understand what you have to offer while also ensuring a satisfying customer experience:

 - Brand awareness—build a narrative or story around your business that creates an emotional connection with your customers.